-- ✓ An identity document (identity card, passport), - your CNS (Caisse Nationale de Santé) card, - your Caisse Médico-Complémentaire card Mutualist (CMCM), if applicable. if you are affiliated with another complementary insurance organisation, please inquire beforehand to find out what steps to take before your appointment, - ✓ your signed informed surgical/medical consent, - the form with the contact details of the trusted support person to be contacted in the event of medical necessity (instructions for accessing the form can be found on page 50), - ✓ a list of the medicines you usually take (name, dosage, schedule), - ✓ laboratory results (less than 3 months) or prescription(s) received from your surgeon, - ✓ your X-rays or cardiac workup, if any, - for a procedure on a child, his/her health record.
+- ✓ An identity document (identity card, passport), - ✓ your CNS (Caisse Nationale de Santé) card, - your Caisse Médico-Complémentaire card Mutualist (CMCM), if applicable. if you are affiliated with another complementary insurance organisation, please inquire beforehand to find out what steps to take before your appointment, - ✓ your signed informed surgical/medical consent, - the form with the contact details of the trusted support person to be contacted in the event of medical necessity (instructions for accessing the form can be found on page 50), - ✓ a list of the medicines you usually take (name, dosage, schedule). - ✓ laboratory results (less than 3 months) or prescription(s) received from your surgeon, - your X-rays or cardiac workup, if any, - your blood type card if you have one, - for a procedure on a child, his/her health record.